 With a new home-base for ministry on Brader Way, Blackhawk continues to be committed to building a community that follows Christ in order to reach a community that desperately needs him.

+We now meet in three locations: Brader Way, Downtown, and Fitchburg.
 In fall 2010 Blackhawk Downtown opened at the Majestic Theatre, beginning our adventure as one church in multiple locations.
 Blackhawk Downtown has since moved to the Upper House.
 In spring 2013 Blackhawk Fitchburg began meeting at Savanna Oaks Middle School.
+Blackhawk Fitchburg now enjoy a new permanent home at 5935 Astor Drive.

 Our commitment to our mission continues as we grow in Christ, love one another, and together serve our city and partnerships in various places throughout the world.